platform-mesh/portal-ui-lib/docs/readme-generic-ui.md

 #### Example Content Configuration for an Accounts Node
 Below is an example content-configuration for an accounts node using the generic list view.

+This example demonstrates various features including:
+- **Secret fields**: The "Key" field in `listView` and "API Key" field in `detailView` use `displayAs: "secret"` to hide sensitive data with a toggle
+- **Copy buttons**: Multiple fields include `withCopyButton: true` for easy copying to clipboard
+- **Plain text display**: The "External URL" field uses `displayAs: "plainText"` to prevent automatic link formatting
+- **Custom styling**: The "Type" and "Display Name" fields use `labelDisplay` for visual customization
+- **Field grouping**: Contact information is grouped using the `group` property

 ```json
 {